nextflow-io/nf-co2footprint/docs/usage/extension.md

     }
     ```

+!!! warning

+    While provenance file are optimized for reproducibility, re-calculations can deviate by a small marging due to rounding.

 !!! info

     In CLI/extension post-run mode, workflow metadata is reconstructed using the trace file (e.g., start/end time, duration) and synthetic/runtime values (e.g., run name, command line), and may differ from reports generated during an integrated plugin run.